neutrinoceros/yt_idefix/README.md

 ds = yt.load("data.0010.vtk", unit_override=unit_override) # Caution that other units will also be changed for consistency!!
 ```
 With Pluto data, the rest of the system will be derived consistently with given units, within the following rules:
-1. Temperature unit is not allowed to be overrided (always in "K")
+1. Temperature unit cannot be overridden (always set to Kelvin)
-2. No more than three units are overrided at once.
+2. No more than three units can be overridden at once (overconstrained systems are never validated for simplicity)
-3. When given less than three overrided units, base units in Pluto (ordered: velocity_unit, density_unit, length_unit) will be used for derivation
+3. When given less than three overrides, base units in Pluto (ordered: velocity_unit, density_unit, length_unit) are assumed
-4. Following combinations are not allowed
+4. The following combinations are not allowed

 ```python
 {"magnetic_unit", "velocity_unit", "density_unit"},